 - Start FiveM from your Windows start menu

-It should also be noted that while they do ask you to switch off your antivirus, that they are working on a solution.
+It should also be noted that while they do ask you to switch off your antivirus, they are working on a solution.
 Another option if you don’t want to go through with that download is the RageMP client, which is used by the popular Eclipse Roleplay server.

 How to join a GTA RP server